aws-solutions/centralized-network-inspection-on-aws/README.md

 <a name="solution-overview"></a>
 # Solution Overview
-Solution for AWS Network Firewall Deployment Automations for AWS Transit Gateway.
+Solution for Firewall Automation for Network Traffic on AWS.

 <a name="architecture-diagram"></a>
 # Architecture Diagram